1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11

 timbre Timbre

 The unique character or quality of sound produced by an instrument or voice is called timbre, i.e., tone color.
-Humans distinguish a trumpet from an ukulele by their distinctive timbres.
+Humans can distinguish a trumpet from an ʻukulele by their distinctive timbres.
 Because human ears are sensitive to minute changes in tone color, timbre is an integral part of musical expression.

 Harmonic Series

-Instrumental and vocal timbre is determined by which overtones, also known as partials, are emphasized.
 What is an overtone?
-Smack a kitchen pot lid with a chopstick and you'll hear several distinct tones: the lowest tone—the fundamental—and softer tones above it called overtones.
-When overtones are presented in ascending order they are referred to as the harmonic series.
+For example, when you hit a kitchen pot lid with a chopstick, you’ll hear several distinct tones: the lowest tone, the fundamental, and softer tones above it called overtones.
+When overtones are presented in ascending order, they are referred to as the harmonic series.

 Overtones | The numbered notes symbolize overtones generated above the fundamental (first note).
 This grouping of overtones is called the harmonic series.